Ardakilic/laravel4-asset/README.md

 A port of Laravel 3's Asset class.
-Made to work with Laravel 4.1.
+Made to work with Laravel 4.x (4.0, 4.1 (and probably with further versions)).

 ## Usage